UE Alcúdia: Season to season

+Memorable Players

+UE Alcudia is widely recognized for its strong football academy, which has produced numerous talented players.
+Many academy graduates have gone on to play for major clubs, including Liverpool, and Barcelona.

 Stadium

 UD Alcúdia play their home matches at Estadi Municipal Els Arcs, the municipal sports centre between Platja d'Alcúdia and Ciutat Alcúdia.
 It has a capacity of 5,000, with a basic cantilevered cover on one side of the pitch and a small terrace behind the goal that backs on to the sports centre.